rukins/gkeepapi-java/DOCS.md

 1. with `masterToken`
 2. with `masterToken` and `version`

-Available several methods:
+Available methods:
 1. `NodeResponse getFullData()` \
 Returns all nodes, labels and other data from the server. \
 Also updates current version. \
 Wrong version may cause problems, so
-**it is recommended to execute the method to get current version and save it somewhere**
+**it is recommended to first execute the method to get current version and save it somewhere**
 2. `NodeResponse changes(NodeRequest nodeRequest)` \
 Returns response from the server with changes that may have been updated by other devices and that were provided in `nodeRequest`
 3. `NodeResponse changes()` \
 Returns response from the server with changes that may have been updated by other devices
+4. `ImageBlob uploadImage(byte[] imageBytes, String blobServerId, String nodeServerId)` \
+Returns `ImageBlob` where you can see info about uploaded image
+5. `ImageData getImageData(String blobServerId, String nodeServerId)` \
+Returns data of requested image
+6. `String getCurrentVersion()` \
+Returns current version
+7. `void setCurrentVersion(String currentVersion)` \
+Sets current version

 ### Master token
 To get access to the Google keep API using this library, you need to receive master token. \